Torsional optomechanical cooling of a nanofiber: Discussion and outlook

-We observe that all higher order torsional modes decrease their amplitudes, some by more than factor of two.
-Inset \textbf{b} of Fig.~\ref{power} shows an example of this, demonstrating that the optomechanical coupling is broadband, affecting all modes simultaneously.
-This characteristic is quite different from typical optomechanical cooling protocols that tend to rely on a narrow bandwidth and driving almost on-resonance \cite{aspermeyer14}.
+We observe that all higher order torsional modes decrease their amplitudes when the fundamental mode decreases.
+This demonstrates that the optomechanical coupling is broadband, affecting all mechanical modes simultaneously \cite{Kemiktarak2012}.
+Moreover, the scheme does not need an optical cavity.
+This characteristic is quite different from typical optomechanical cooling that relies on an optical cavity with a narrow bandwidth driven near optical resonance \cite{aspermeyer14}.

+The PSD around the resonant frequency of a torsional mode can increase with external mechanical vibrations of much lower frequencies.
+This may be due to the mechanical coupling between the torsional and string modes of the ONF.
+Future studies could benefit from measuring and characterizing the string modes to further understand the effects of such mechanical cross-coupling under optomechanical cooling of the torsional modes.